How to Photograph Food Professionally

 Experiment with Angles and Placements

 Take lots of photos throughout the whole cooking or staging set up, as the finished product may not actually provide the best look.
+When learning how to photograph food professionally, it is better to photograph the process because you just might find a hidden gem.
 Try out many different layouts and angles and take a number of images of the process as it happens – you might be surprised by which shots end up giving the greatest impact and effect!

 As with any sort of styling, it helps to collect some ideas.
 Have a browse through Pinterest and save some of your favourite settings, or look for ideas in food and home magazines.
 Or you could take some inspiration from the stunning photos on our website!